mathiesonlab/ped-cohort/README.md

 Other options:

+`-p [input pedigree] [output pedigree]` - Allows for copying only the members in the chosen minimal pedigree from an associated `.ped` file to a new `.ped` file.

 `-i [chromosome] [start] [end] [id.haplotype]` - Allows inputing a preselected IBD at the command line, bypassing the choice at runtime.

 `-s [source]` - Allows inputing a preselected source at the command line, bypassing the choice at runtime.
 Sources should either formated as `id` an individual or `id1+id2` for a couple.

-`-t [timeout]` - An integer number of seconds allowed for finding all paths from a given source to the selected IBD cohort.
-Defaults to 10 seconds.
+`-t [timeout]` - Sets an integer number of seconds allowed for finding all paths from a given source to the selected IBD cohort.

 `-q` - suppresses all terminal output except that needed for user input.